 The First Step Toward an Advisory Board

-As an entrepreneur starts to build out a board and a group of advisors, many seek out a group of people with specific industry expertise and skills.
+As an entrepreneur begins to build out a board and advisors, he or she may seek out a group of people with specific industry expertise and skills.

-The ability to recruit is another essential attribute for board members in an early-stage startup.
+The ability to recruit is an essential attribute for board members in an early-stage startup.
 A startup entrepreneur must have individuals in his or her corner who are well-connected with both the required talent and desired investors.

-No doubt, the price to be paid for a bad hire in an early-stage startup is immeasurable.
+The price to be paid for a bad hire in an early-stage startup is immeasurable.
 Board members who have access to talent and not merely other investors can be invaluable.

 Where are the Gaps?

 Remember that an advisory board should not be comprised of yes-men and women who are brought on as cheerleaders and fans.
-A startup entrepreneur should look for a board with a very diverse set of experiences, perspectives, and backgrounds.
+A startup entrepreneur should look for a board with a diverse set of experiences, perspectives, and backgrounds.

 Look for a Diverse Group of Advisory Board Members

 It might be easier to grab a bunch of fellow investors.
 But instead, try to reach out to economists, community leaders, customer advocates, and other professionals.
-The more well-rounded the perspective of your board, the more well-rounded the approach the startup will have.
+The more well-rounded the perspective of your board, the more well-rounded approach the startup will have.